Charlzk05/Phishing-Maker/README.md

 - ``pip install -r requirements.txt``

 ### How to use
-1. Go to the website
+1. Go to the login website
 2. Get the form index
 - Go to Console and execute ``document.getElementsByTagName("form");``